-Teaching English Jobs
+Teaching English in Brazil 101

 English teachers can afford a comfortable lifestyle in Brazil.
 Schools typically offer 20 to 25 hours of work per week, leaving plenty of time to travel and explore.
 While it is possible for TEFL TESOL certified teachers without a bachelor’s degree to teach in Brazil, those with a four-year degree are preferred.